Equity Diversity Inclusion

 While the organization has had many presentations around equity, diversity, and inclusion, the EDI Committee began its work in the 2020-21 year by studying the use of mind-body practices to address unconscious bias, beginning with the science of the body.
 Working closely with Dr. Niki Elliott of the LaFetra College of Education at the University of LaVerne, and founder of The Mindful Leaders Project, we learned together how our autonomic nervous system, and the vagus nerve in particular, affects our physical responses when working through challenging or potentially painful subject matter, and how we can better recognize and alter those responses.
 Similar to the patterns of a student who has experienced trauma, adults have similar needs in order to feel a sense of safety and belonging enough to share and grow.
 We plan to build on our learning each year as we also work to embed an equity lens across the work done in many of our committees.

 In addition to several strategies, the EDI Committee has established some norms for its sessions that include expectations for ourselves and check-in questions to encourage mindfulness and mutual respect.
-The EDI Committee also collects resources and information on the subject to share with the membership on a regular basis, a sample of which is in our February 2021 EDI Resource Report.
+The EDI Committee also collects resources and information on the subject to share with the membership on a regular basis, and our EDI Resources and Information Master List is updated regularly.

 Equity Tools, Promising Practice, and Research, from the California Department of Education

 Ways 2 Equity Playbook, from the Inclusion Collaborative at the Santa Clara County Office of Education

 The State Performance Plan - Technical Assistance Project (SPP-TAP)

 Resources, Training, Laws, and Research for Supporting LGBTQ+ Students, from the California Department of Education